 Why raise quail?

-- Self Reliance – you can raise them for eggs and meat.
+- Self-Reliance – you can raise them for eggs and meat.
 They mature at six weeks, which is simply amazing!
 Laying eggs at 8 weeks and over 200-300 per year!
 They can be processed for meat at 8-10 weeks.
 We learned that processing is not hard, no special equipment needed.

 - Simplicity – quail can be raised in “captivity”, as in they demand protective housing at all times.
 They don’t do well free ranging and are not like chickens.
 If let out they will not return.
-They have a lot more predators that are interested in them.
+They have a lot more predators that are interested in them, they are small and tasty.
 Quail like the security of protective housing and are not as stressed if they feel safe.
 Remember stressed birds tend to have lower immunity and more susceptible to getting disease.
-You can look up some coop ideas online, they can have an outdoor coop with access to fresh ground or on a porch, patio, or in a home or apartment!
+You can look up some coop ideas, we also have some great ideas on our YouTube Channel.
+They can have an outdoor coop with access to fresh ground or on a porch, patio, or in a home or apartment!

-- Cost Effective – they are quiet compared to other fowl, and make a lovely chirp like a wild bird, you can raise them on a patio or porch and wont bother neighbors!
+- Cost Effective – they are quiet compared to other fowl, and make a lovely chirp like a wild bird, you can raise them on a patio or porch and won’t bother neighbors!

 - Hardiness – these birds are very hardy in all temperatures and Coturnix is a good choice for a starter bird.